tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 When to implement
 ..................

-The mapping is necessary when you use TradingView data available from a third-party source.
+The mapping is required when you use TradingView data that is available from a third-party source.
-If you plan to use your symbols *only*, you don't need to implement mapping.
+If you plan to use *only* your symbols, you don't need to implement mapping.
 However, if you decide to use both TradingView (available from a third-party source) and your own data, you must implement mapping for all symbols, including yours.

 How to implement